acabanela/entrepreneurship-sp24-group3/README.md

-# Entrepreneurship Spring 2024 Group 3

-# Webcam Emotion Detection and Analysis
+# Emotion Explorers: Webcam Emotion Detection and Analysis

-This project aims to detect and analyze emotions in real-time using a static photo or webcam feed, with the objective of assisting children with Autism Spectrum Disorders in understanding facial expressions and corresponding emotions.
-Leveraging the DeepFace library for facial analysis, the system provides visualizations of detected emotions over time.
+This project aims to detect and analyze emotions in real-time using webcam feed, with the objective of assisting individuals with Neurodevelopmental Disorders (NDDs) such as Autism and ADHD in understanding facial expressions and corresponding emotions.
+The system leverages the DeepFace library for facial analysis with computer vision AI.

+## Startup 3: Emotion Explorers
+MSDS 603: Entrepreneurship in AI, Spring 2024

+Professor Uri Schonfeld

+Amadeo Cabanela, Ronel Solomon, Krit Poshakrishna, David Ramirez, Yi-Fang Tsai

+## About this Github Repository
+We used this Github Repository for centralized development of our webapp.
+Please refer to the code in the `main` branch which contains the latest state of our MVP deployed to google cloud run.
+* `app.py` - Main Flask app logic; code follows PEP8 standards
+* `Dockerfile` - configuration file for building image
+* `requirements.txt` - dependencies to be installed as part of the image
+* `static` folder - contains image assets and javascript files for accessing webcam
+* `templates` folder - html files for web pages
+* `unit_test.py` - python test file

+The other branches contain work for other experimental features developed locally.

-## Main Functions
+## Webapp Features

-- Static Photo Analysis: Upload a static photo to receive detected emotion/facial expression feedback.
 - Real-time Video Analysis/ Face Explorer: Utilize your webcam for live-streaming video analysis and immediate feedback on detected emotions/facial expressions.
 - Learning Center: A description of all the emotions.
-- Scenario Explorer: Answering the question based on emotion for each scenario.
+- Scenario Explorer: Train facial expressions in different social contexts by answering questions and making facial expressions based on emotion for each scenario.

-## Features

-- Real-time emotion detection using a webcam feed
-- Overlay of emoji corresponding to detected emotions on video frames
-- Analysis of detected emotions over time with visualizations
-- Web interface for interacting with the application

 ## Technology

+### Application Flow
 <img width="458" alt="image" src="https://github.com/acabanela/entrepreneurship-sp24-group3/assets/138199384/d30a0203-21d3-4c96-ba28-f90ca146bbe4">

-  ## Model
-  VGG-Face model

-  ## Training
+The flow of the application is as follows:
+* Once a user visits the demo webpage, the webcam becomes accessible via the client-side browser using javascript.
+This reduces network latency as the user is viewing their facial expressions.
+* The webcam feed is sent to the flask app which is running on google cloud run.
+* The webcam frames are captured using OpenCV and are sent to a VGG-Face model to detect the face.
+* The face data is then sent to a CNN for emotion classification.
+* The weights for both models are stored on the server side (it was included as part of the image when building it in the google cloud image registry).
+* Finally, the emotion prediction is sent back to the user’s browser.

+### About the Models
+Our application leverages the DeepFace library for facial analysis with computer vision.

-  For the DeepFace library used in the application, the default trained models are based on the VGG-Face model.
-These models are trained on the VGG-Face dataset, which consists of millions of facial images across thousands of identities.
+**Face Detection Model:** The default trained model for face detection in the Deep Face library is based on the VGG-Face model.
+This was trained on the VGG-Face dataset, which consists of millions of facial images across thousands of identities.
 The VGG-Face model is known for its high accuracy in facial recognition and attribute detection tasks.
-## Dataset (Data)
+This model is based on the *Deep Face Recognition* Paper from Parkhi et al. here: https://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf

-The model uses the FER2013 dataset, which contains facial images labeled with seven different emotions: anger, disgust, fear, happiness, sadness, surprise, and neutral.
+**Facial Expression Emotion Classification Model:** A CNN model is used for facial expression emotion classification.
+It was trained on the FER2013 dataset consisting of over 30K facial images labeled with seven different emotions: anger, disgust, fear, happiness, sadness, surprise, and neutral.

+Link to Deepface Documentation: https://github.com/serengil/deepface

+### Model Deployment
+We leverage the benefits of containerization with docker which allows portability, speed, flexibility, and scalability.
+Our MVP is a Flask application that is built as an image using the specifications in a Dockerfile.
+The image was built in the Google Cloud Registry and deployed to the compute service Google Cloud Run.
+The model weights and Flask app are stored in the server.
+The webcam functionality is made available on the client-side web browser with Javascript.

 ## Dependencies